Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

 with $s = \gcd(A_{12},A_{22}-1) = 5$.
-If $N = sM$, the dynamics decomposes into $s$ charge sectors of dimension $M$.
-The cumulative AFL entropy is shown in Fig.~\ref{fig:cat-R}.
-When the dynamics and partition are both $R$-symmetric, the late-time saturation of $\cAFL$ reduces from $2\log N$ to $2\log M + \log s$, as one might expect of independent/uncoupled dynamics.
+We compute the cumulative AFL entropy on $R$-symmetric partitions of size $K=10$ (2 Kraus operators per charge sector).
+If $N = sM$, the dynamics commutes with $R$ and has $s$ charge sectors of dimension $M$.
+In this case, the late-time saturation of $\cAFL$ reduces from $2\log N$ to $2\log M + \log s$, as one might expect of independent/uncoupled dynamics.
 We may interpret the $\log s$ as the Shannon entropy of choosing which sector to start in.
+We note that we still expect the channel $\mE_{U\mX}$ to have steady-states that are maximally mixed within each charge sector (possibly with different weights, yielding the $\log M$ factor) since $U\mX$ has no further symmetries to resolve and is still doubly-stochastic within each sector.
+In other words, to get a bound lower than $2\log M + \log s$ the channel must admit a steady state that is \textit{not} maximally mixed in each charge sector, which implies further structure beyond our construction here.